qgis/QGIS-Documentation/source/docs/user_manual/working_with_mesh/mesh_properties.rst

 including:

 * the Layer name to display in the :guilabel:`Layers` panel
-* setting the Coordinate Reference System: Displays the layer’s Coordinate Reference System (CRS).
+* setting the Coordinate Reference System: Displays the layer’s :ref:`Coordinate Reference System (CRS) <layer_crs>`.
 You can change the layer’s CRS by selecting a recently used one in the drop-down list or clicking on |setProjection|
   :guilabel:`Select CRS` button (see :ref:`crs_selector`).
   Use this process only if the CRS applied to the layer is wrong or